-Annual Salary Calculator
+Annual Salary Calculator 2026

-Convert any hourly wage to annual salary, or break any yearly salary into monthly, biweekly, weekly, and daily pay — instantly.
+Convert any hourly wage to annual salary, or break any yearly salary into monthly, biweekly, weekly, and daily pay instantly.
 Formula based on the IRS and BLS standard 2,080-hour full-time work year.

-Every annual salary calculation uses one of two directions — converting an hourly wage to annual salary, or breaking an annual salary into shorter pay periods.
+Every annual salary calculation uses one of two directions: converting an hourly wage to annual salary, or breaking an annual salary into shorter pay periods.
 Both formulas use the IRS-standard 2,080-hour work year as the conversion constant for full-time employees.

-Hourly → Annual
+Hourly to Annual

-Annual → Pay Periods
+Annual to Pay Periods

-Worked Example — $23.75/hr at 38.5 hours per week
+Worked Example: $23.75/hr at 38.5 hours per week

 Gross pay before tax deductions.
-Calculate net take-home pay →
+Calculate net take-home pay → To see your net pay after taxes, use the paycheck calculator.

 The table below shows the annual salary equivalent for common hourly wages across all pay periods, using the IRS standard 40-hour, 52-week work year.
-These are gross figures — before FICA taxes, federal income tax, or state tax deductions.
+These are gross figures before FICA taxes, federal income tax, or state tax deductions.

 | Hourly rate | Annual | Monthly | Biweekly | Weekly | Daily |